imsky/PocketEuler/README.md

 Problem 102
 ===========

 Three distinct points are plotted at random on a Cartesian plane, for which -1000 ≤ x, y ≤ 1000, such that a triangle is formed.

 Consider the following two triangles:

 				 A(-340,495), B(-153,-910), C(835,-947)

 				 X(-175,41), Y(-421,-714), Z(574,-645)

 It can be verified that triangle ABC contains the origin, whereas triangle XYZ does not.

-   Using [1]triangles.txt, a 27K text file containing the co-ordinates of one thousand "random" triangles, find the number of triangles for which the interior contains the origin.
+Using [triangles.txt](files/triangles.txt), a 27K text file containing the co-ordinates of one thousand "random" triangles, find the number of triangles for which the interior contains the origin.

 NOTE: The first two examples in the file represent the triangles in the example given above.

-   Visible links
-   1. triangles.txt
 Answer: 74db120f0a8e5646ef5a30154e9f6deb

 Problem 103